Check your mortgage options

 How your mortgage payments can change with a variable rate mortgage

 If you take out a variable rate mortgage, the amount you’ll pay can go up and down.
-If you take out a tracker mortgage, the amount you’ll is affected by what happens to the Bank of England base rate – if it rises or falls, your mortgage rate will follow suit.
-For example, if you take out Halifax’s 2 year Base + 0.41% tracker mortgage (max LTV 85%, £1,599 fees), you’ll currently be on a rate of 4.91% (this is the current base rate of 4.50% plus 0.41%).
-If you borrow £200,000 over 30 years you’ll pay £1,063 a month.
+If you take out a tracker mortgage, the amount you’ll pay is affected by what happens to the base rate it tracks, which is usually the Bank of England base rate.
+If the base rate rises or falls, your mortgage rate will follow suit.

-The current base rate is 4.50%.
-Here’s an illustration of what you’ll pay if the base rate changes:
+Here’s an illustration of how much you’ll pay if the base rate changes:

 4.00%4.41%£1,003